 How to Treat Mental Exhaustion

 Feeling mentally drained can drastically impact your health, well-being, and performance at work.
 If you let it go on too long, it can also begin causing conflict in your personal life.
 You won’t have the energy to properly care for others since you aren’t properly caring for yourself.
+You may even run the risk of suffering a mental breakdown.

 Start taking your self-care seriously with the relaxation techniques suggested below.